 - Puff pastry

 - Parchment Paper (aka baking paper) or a Silpat baking mat

-1 Preheat oven to 400°F. Sprinkle about 1/4 cup of sugar over your workstation.
+1 Roll out the puff pastry, sprinkle with sugar: Preheat oven to 400°F. Sprinkle about 1/4 cup of sugar over your workstation.
 Roll out the puff pastry to about 10X12 inches.
 Sprinkle another 1/4 cup of sugar (and spices if using) over the dough.

 2 Roll left and right edges inward to meet in the middle: Roll up the left vertical side inward, stopping in the middle of the dough.
 Roll up the right side of the dough.
 The two rolls should be meeting at the middle and touching.
 Press the two sides together gently.
 Repeat with any more puff pastry you may have.